 Point people at the problem, not the solution.
 The most common mistake I’ve seen, including from myself, is over-specifying.
 The moment you hand someone a fully formed answer, you’ve killed most of the autonomy that makes work engaging and closed off approaches you hadn’t thought of.
 Be clear about what you need to achieve.
 Leave the how open.

 That’s not to say you can’t have opinions as a technology leader, of course.
-But you need to be careful to give people space to disagree, come up with their own, better, ideas.
+But you need to be careful to give people space to disagree and come up with their own, better, ideas.

 Absorb organisational noise so your team doesn’t have to.
 A significant part of my job is filtering out the turbulence from above and around, shifting priorities, stakeholder anxiety, process overhead, so the people who need sustained focus can actually have it.
 This is invisible when it’s working well, which is partly why it tends to be the first thing that slips.
 It’s also a hard one to balance against the need to provide context, sometimes.